csrisurya/CSS143B/homework/homework7/readme.md

 ### Work and Submission

-- Check out this repo to your own repo (much like what you did for the quiz)
+- Check out each repo to your own repo.
+If you are copying and pasting code from my repo, you are doing it wrong.
-- Make changes and commits as needed
-- Once done, send the repo url through canvas
 - DO NOT MAKE UPDATE TO YOUR REPO **AFTER** DUE DATE OR ZERO POINT IS GIVEN
-- Also like what you did for the quiz, your submission repo should only contain .java files and .jar files.
-Points will be taken if other files appear.
+- Your code submission repo should only contain .java files and .jar files.
+Points will be taken if other files appear including readme.

 ### Problems to Solve